-In February 2019, we began supporting Skills for Care on the delivery of a Department for Education funded national innovation project to support social work employers in developing and implementing best-practice in the delivery of the ASYE programmes (an employer-led, induction programme, helping newly qualified Social Workers transition from initial qualification into frontline practice).
-Through our partnership, we have so far trained about 100 ASYE leads so that they can embed action learning within their organisation and across the profession so that they can.
+In February 2019, we started a new programme with Skills for Care on the delivery of a Department for Education funded national innovation project to support social work employers in developing and implementing best-practice in the delivery of the ASYE programmes (an employer-led, induction programme, helping newly qualified Social Workers transition from initial qualification into frontline practice).
+Through our partnership, we have so far trained about 500 ASYE leads so that they can embed action learning within their organisation and across the profession , created and supported 30 multi organisation self managed sets for assessors to share challenges and triumphs, and offered organisation support through bespoke consultancy .

-Feedback from the 80 people who have completed the course so far has been overwhelmingly positive and we are delighted that our programme is already making real changes to the support provided to newly qualified social workers and the quality of ASYE development programmes being run across England; but don’t just take our word for it, here are just a few of the comments we have received so far.
+Feedback from people who have completed the programmes so far has been overwhelmingly positive and we are delighted that our work is already making real changes to the support provided to newly qualified social workers and the quality of ASYE development programmes being run across England; but don’t just take our word for it, here are just a few of the comments we have received so far.

 ‘Possibly the most useful training I have been on in many years.’